Click here to view the slides from this presentation.

-This presentation will examine the technical challenges and one possible technological pathway toward significantly decarbonizing the U.S. economy by 2050.
+This presentation examined the technical challenges and one possible technological pathway toward significantly decarbonizing the U.S. economy by 2050.
 As researched by MIT and modeled by FTI Consulting and its economic impacts group, the study finds there would be profound regional differences in the impacts on the energy sector and the economy no matter the specific technological pathway taken.
-Join us for a presentation on these factors and their impacts.

 Scott Nystrom is an expert in macroeconomic, regional, and energy system modeling and applying them to policy analysis and economic impacts and other types of modeling and economic analysis.
 As the co-lead of the firm’s North American economic impacts group, he uses models such as REMI, IMPLAN, and GTAP daily to model the impacts of legislation, litigation, regulation, and policy on the economy, as measured by metrics like job growth, GDP, and tax collections.
 His work on economic impact analysis has covered every sector of the economy, including agriculture, natural resources, construction, utilities, manufacturers, logistics, healthcare, and services.